Jax-Drummond/Project-V---Inventory-System/README.md

 ## 🚀 Features
-- REST API for managing:
+- REST API for managing and/or accessing:
   - Products
   - Stock
   - Equipment